Entering a conversation

 Carl Christian von Weizsäcker (*1938) is a Senior Research Fellow at the Max Planck Institute for Research on Collective Goods in Bonn.
 He taught as a professor of economics at Cologne University, after earlier appointments in Heidelberg, at M.I.T. in Cambridge, MA, in Bielefeld, Bonn and Bern.
 His theoretical interests are in the areas of welfare economics with adaptive preferences, capital theory, and the history of economics.
 In his applied work, he focusses on the euro crisis, climate policy, and the social market economy.

 Dr. Fabian Wendt

-Fabian Wendt (*1979) currently is a temporary associate professor at the Department of Philosophy at Bielefeld University, Germany.
+Fabian Wendt (*1979) currently is a research associate at the Smith Institute for Political Economy and Philosophy at Chapman University in California.
 He mainly works in political philosophy, in particular on compromises and modus vivendi, property rights and justice, and political authority and legitimacy.

 Prof. Dr. Dirk Wentzel

 Dirk Wentzel (*1963) has been professor of economics and European integration at Pforzheim University of Applied Sciences, Germany, since 2003.
 In 2005, he earned a Jean Monnet Chair.
 He also directs the „European Business, Politics, and Culture“ Summer University in cooperation with Pennsylvania State University, USA, and serves as the President of the International Research Seminar Radein, Italy.